The Hood pear tree cultivar offers a sweet treat that is hard to resist on those hot summer days!

 The Hood Pear tree is fire blight resistant and grows well in the southeast region of the United States in USDA growing zones 8-10.

-This tree does not require too many chill hours and does not do well in freezing temperatures giving it slight cold hardiness.
-Perfect for the southern states.
 Pick ripe fruit early so they are not susceptible to pest and disease.
-A great fruit tree for the home gardener or orchardist alike!
+A great fruit tree for the home gardener and orchardist alike!

 Shop our Hood Pear tree for sale.